danilo-89/danilo-89/README.md

 - 😄 Pronouns: ...
 - ⚡ Fun fact: ...
 -->
 I'm a front-end developer with a  background in graphic and web design.
 I blend creative and technical skills to build engaging user experiences.

-Here's a bit about me:
+## :book: 𝙰𝚋𝚘𝚞𝚝 𝙼𝚎
 - ⚛️ React.js is my go-to library for building user interfaces, and I'm skilled with an array of related web development tools.
 - 🌐 I enjoy working on projects related to blockchain technology..
 - 🛠️ I'm always looking to enhance my skill set and embrace new challenges in the tech world.